Cranwell

 The word

-"bumf" expanded in use in late 1939 early 1940 courtesy of the Whitley
+"bumf" was introduced into the English language in late 1939 early 1940 courtesy of the Whitley

 bomber aircrews in North Yorkshire.
 Before the Linton-on-Ouse RAF museum